 Figure 10.
-Down-range error caused by camera calibration inaccuracy; $\sigma{\Delta x_l - \Delta x_r} = 0.12$ pixel (red) and 1 pixel (black)
+Down-range error caused by camera calibration inaccuracy; $\sigma{\Delta x_t - \Delta x_r} = 0.12$ pixel (red) and 1 pixel (black)

 Figure 11.
-Cross-range error caused by camera calibration inaccuracy; $\sigma{(\Delta x_l + \Delta x_r)/2}$ =0.21 pixel (red) and 1 pixel (black) For a stereo image pair obtained with 2.3 mm lenses (113° × 86° field of view), the 2D reprojection differential and common errors were $\sigma{\Delta x_l - \Delta x_r} = 0.12$ pixel and $\sigma{(\Delta x_r + \Delta x_r)/2} = 0.21$ pixel, respectively.
+Cross-range error caused by camera calibration inaccuracy; $\sigma{(\Delta x_t + \Delta x_r)/2} = 0.21$ pixel (red) and 1 pixel (black) = 0.21 pixel, respectively.
 Using these values, the downrange and cross-range error models of (11) and (12) are plotted with red solid lines in Figures 10 and 11.
-The 3D localization error for each calibration dot, which is computed by comparing the metrology-based 3D position and the stereo range 3D position constructed from its 2D image points using the stereo camera models, is also plotted with a '+' mark in Figures 10 and 11.
-These 3D localization error values agree well with the expected error models predicted by (11) and (12).
+The 3D localization error for each calibration dot, which is computed by comparing the metrology-based 3D position and the stereo range 3D position constructed from the 2D image point pair based on the stereo camera models, is also plotted with a '+' mark in Figures 10 and 11.
+The measured 3D localization error values agree well with the expected error model predicted by (11) and (12).
 4.3 Stereo correlation inaccuracy Stereo correlation performance is affected by various factors including subpixel interpolation, vertical misalignment, and foreshortening.
-Details are described below.

-4.4 Subpixel interpolation JPL stereo correlation employs quadratic subpixel disparity interpolation, in which correlation scores at three adjacent disparity values are used to estimate the disparity value to subpixel accuracy.
-This interpolation improves the accuracy of the stereo disparity estimate, but some inaccuracy persists.
+Some of the details are described here.
+4.4 Subpixel interpolation The JPL stereo correlation employs quadratic subpixel disparity interpolation, in which correlation scores at three adjacent disparity values are used to estimate the disparity value to subpixel accuracy.
+This interpolation improves the accuracy of the stereo disparity estimate, but still yields some inaccuracy.
 To evaluate this inaccuracy, we shifted an image by an integer plus some subpixel amount (Figure 12), and compared the stereo correlator output disparity with the actual image shift.
 The horizontal image shift corresponds to the case where a fronto-parallel planar surface moves back or forth.
 If the stereo correlator were perfect, every pixel would register a disparity equal to the actual amount of the shift.
-By observing deviations from the correct
+By observing deviations from the correct disparity, we can estimate the amount of subpixel error introduced by the stereo correlator subpixel interpolation.